techmilldenton/bootstrapdenton-2017/_posts/blog/2015-07-20-drinks-tacos-and-startups-at-techmills-annual-bootstrap-denton-event.markdown

 ---
 layout: post
 title: "Drinks, Tacos, and Startups at TechMill's Annual Bootstrap Denton Event"
-date: 2015-07-20T15:27:13-05:00
+date: {}
-categories: event press-release
+categories: "event press-release"
 desc: "The city of Denton has seen a massive and energetic upshift in the last few years, and if you want to be a part of it, Bootstrap Denton is the place to be. "
-slug: "jekyll_metas"
+slug: jekyll_metas
 keywords: "bootstrap, denton, startup, entrepreneur, small business, press release, drinks, tacos, free, food trucks, harvest house"
+published: true
 ---

-**Denton's tech scene celebrating continued growth at Harvest House next month
+##Denton's tech scene celebrating continued growth at Harvest House next month

 The city of Denton has seen a massive and energetic upshift in the last few years, and if you want to be a part of it, Bootstrap Denton is the place to be.